-Lowering copyright risks is a goal of every library, organization and business.
-This post provides tips for identifying your copyright risks when using third party content, and keeping those risks to a minimum.
+Lowering copyright risks (and copyright infringement) is a goal of every library, organization and business.
+This article provides tips for identifying your copyright risks when using third party content, and keeping those risks to a minimum.
 Use this information to identify possible copyright risks in your library, business or organization.

 Copyright Risk Management Checklist When Using Third-Party Content

 Applying copyright law to the use of third-party content is generally not a straight-forward process.
 For purposes of this article, third-party content is copyright materials that your library, business or organization do not own.
 For example, the third-party content may be an image, or video clip, or an article.
 You may want to post that content on your website, include it in presentation slides, or into a research paper.

 Think about copyright issues in the planning stage of any project and assess each item to see what is protected by copyright and what requires copyright permission.
 This should be done prior to using any content that is protected by copyright law.